rootwork/rootwork.org/hugo/content/blog/2013-05-21/index.md

 codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: false # Override global value for showing of line numbers within code block.
-figurePositionShow: true # Override global value for showing the figure label.
+figurePositionShow: false # Override global value for showing the figure label.
 showRelatedInArticle: false # Override global value for showing related posts in this series at the end of the content.

 categories: